BEDLAM announced for PS4

 Bedlam, the game, will be on sale for PC and Mac in Summer 2014, but you can start the Bedlam story now and buy the novel here!

 Pitched as a shooter for those who survived online gaming in the 80’s and 90’s, Bedlam takes a look through an iconic time in online gaming and serves up some authentic gaming nostalgia with up-to-date graphics and gaming features.
 Bedlam is set entirely in the first-person but will explore other game genres from a first-person perspective.

-In the game you play a colleague of Ross Baker aka Bedlam.
+In the game you play Heather Quinn (aka Athena) a colleague of Ross Baker (aka Bedlam).
 Ross is an overworked and underpaid scientist developing medical technology for corporate giant Neurosphere.
-One rainy Monday morning Ross volunteers as a test candidate for the new brain scanning tech – anything to get out of the office for a few hours.
+In the book, one rainy Monday morning Ross volunteers as a test candidate for the new brain scanning tech – anything to get out of the office for a few hours.
 But when he gets out of the scanner he discovers he’s not only escaped the office, but possibly escaped real life for good!
 Ross finds himself trapped in Starfire – the violent sci-fi game he spent his teenage years playing – with no explanation, no backup and, most terrifyingly, no way out!